 – Cross-sectional study — A cross-sectional study requires data collection from either a population, or a fitting subset, at a given moment in time

 Observational studies are used to better understand cause-and-effect relationships.
-They are useful in terms of real-world evidence and help understand how a drug or treatment impacts patients on a day-to-day basis.
-They are also helpful in times when an RCT would be a poor choice, such as in the following scenarios:
+They are be useful in terms of real-world evidence and understanding how a drug or treatment impacts patients on a day-to-day basis.
+They are also useful in times when an RCT would be a poor choice, such as in the following scenarios:

 – An RCT isn’t always the right way to go in ethical terms.
 A commonly cited example is the relationship between breast cancer and abortion.
 If one were to investigate whether or not a causal link existed, an RCT would require dividing women randomly, with some participants receiving induced abortions and others not.
 Clearly, this would be highly unethical.
 To better understand this link, it would be more ethical to start with a group of female participants who already underwent abortions, comparing them to a group who had not